 - 1. Obtain the required number of CEUs during your recertification cycle. - 2.
-Complete your mandatory annual coding self-reviews (self-assessments), if applicable. - 3.
-Participate in accepted and qualified CEU activities. - 4.
-Report your CEUs on time. - 5.
-Document your CEU activity for auditing. - 6.
-Ensure your recertification fee is paid.
+Participate in accepted and qualified CEU activities. - 3.
+Report your CEUs by the due date. - 4.
+Document, retain and file your CEU activity for auditing and more in the CEU Center of your MyAHIMA account. - 5.
+Ensure your recertification fee is paid by the due date.